iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 - Alpha: the nodes are under development.
-These nodes are, like the others, opened to all users but this lifecycle status indicates that they could still undergo rapid and non backward compatible changes.
+These nodes are, like the others, opened to all users but this lifecycle status indicates that they could still undergo rapid and non-backward compatible changes.
   The microrevision number will be used to version the alpha nodes modifications.